Rapptz/discord.py/docs/faq.rst

 How do I get the original ``message``\?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`~ext.commands.Context` contains an attribute, :attr:`~ext.commands.Context.message` to get the original
+The :class:`~ext.commands.Context` contains an attribute, :attr:`~.Context.message` to get the original
 message.

 Example: ::